dogweather/forkful/content/en/typescript/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?

-Working with CSV (Comma-Separated Values) involves reading from and writing to CSV files, a common data exchange format used due to its simplicity and wide support across various platforms and languages.
-Programmers engage with CSV files to import or export data from applications, databases, and services, enabling easy data manipulation and sharing.

 ## How to:
 In TypeScript, you can work with CSV files through native code or by leveraging third-party libraries like `csv-parser` for reading and `csv-writer` for writing CSV files.

 ### Reading CSV with `csv-parser`
 First, install `csv-parser` via npm:

 ```